RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_group_7.png" alt="" >}}{{</image>}}

 3. You will now define the redis account mapping string default for this group and click the **"Save and go back"** button.
-Finally click on the **"Done"** button.
+Finally, click on the **"Done"** button.
+The key-value pair consists of the **lower-cased role name** (ie owner, member, manager, or viewer) AND your **Redis Cloud Account ID** (you can find this information in the upper-right user menu at app.redislabs.com).

     {{<image filename="images/rc/saml/okta_saml_group_8.png" alt="" >}}{{</image>}}